VineeTagarwaL-code/v3cn-docs/README.md

 ### Pull Requests

-1. Fork the repo and create your branch from `main`.
+1. Fork the repository on GitHub and clone it to your local machine.
-2. If you've added code that should be tested, add tests.
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. If you've changed APIs, update the documentation.
+3. Make your Changes
-4. Ensure the test suite passes.
+4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-5. Make sure your code lints.
+5. Push to the Branch (`git push origin feature/AmazingFeature`)
-6. Issue that pull request!
+6. Open a Pull Request

 ### Any contributions you make will be under the GNU General Public License v3.0